MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3-overview.md

 To learn about how to connect to Amazon S3 data in data pipelines, go to [Set up your Amazon S3 connection](connector-amazon-s3.md#set-up-your-connection-in-a-data-pipeline).

-To learn about the copy activity configuration for Amazon S3 in data pipelines, go to [Configure in a data pipeline copy activity](connector-amazon-s3-copy-activity.md).
+To learn about the copy activity configuration for Amazon S3 in data pipelines, go to [Configure Amazon S3 in a copy activity](connector-amazon-s3-copy-activity.md).